Travelport-Ukraine/tcp-api-docs/cached-api.md

 #### Leg

 A leg is basically a part of journey between two cities/airports, that can contain one segment in case of direct flights or multiple flight segments in case of connection or stopover.
+Leg object contains the following parameters:

 | Name | Data type | Desctiption |
 | :--- | :--- | :--- |